a4kos/a4kos/README.md

 - 👋 Hi, I’m @a4kos
-- 👀 I’m interested in cybersecurity, app development & car tuning.
+- 👀 I’m interested in cybersecurity, web + app development & car tuning.
 - 🌱 I’m currently learning Python, CyberSec tools and different OS's.
 - 💞️ I’m looking to collaborate on *mainly* cybersecurity projects.
 - 📫 How to reach me- you can contact me on instagram- underscore/trad.bulgar/underscore.